zhengqili/Neural-Scene-Flow-Fields/README.md

 ```

 ## Rendering from pretrained models
-(1) The pretraind model is in "nsff_exp/logs/kid-running_ndc_5f_sv_of_sm_unify3_F00-30/360000.tar".
+(1) Download pretraind model from ... and put it in "nsff_exp/logs/kid-running_ndc_5f_sv_of_sm_unify3_F00-30/360000.tar".
 Set datadir in config/config_kid-running.txt to the root directory of input video.
 Go to directory "nsff_exp"
 ```bash
    cd nsff_exp
 ```